- Written by

 A property can obtain right to light through The Prescription Act 1832, giving right to light after 20 years of uninterrupted light access.

-For more information and advice on right to light disputes contact our litigation team on 020 8290 0440.
+If you would like any further information or advice on right to light, please contact Mustafa Sidki in our Dispute Resolution team on 020 8290 0440.

 -